United Nations/Indonesia International Conference on Integrated Space Technology Applications to Climate Change

 5) To raise awareness on the recent advances in space-related technologies, services and information resources which can be use to assess the impacts of climate change and the effects of measures implemented to reduce such impacts.

-The International Conference is expected to bring together participants from national, regional, and international organizations from:
+The International Conference brought together participants from national, regional, and international organizations from: